The Definition of Death

 First, in the case of at least some members of our species, total brain failure is not necessary for death.
 After all, human embryos and early fetuses can die although, lacking brains, they cannot satisfy whole-brain criteria for death (Persson 2002, 22–23).
 An advocate could respond by introducing a modified definition: In the case of any human being in possession of a functioning brain, death is the irreversible cessation of functioning of the entire brain.
 While this may be practically useful in the world as we know it for the foreseeable future, this definition is not conceptually satisfactory if it is possible in principle for some human beings with brains (that is, who have functioning brains at any point in their existence) to die without destruction of their brains.
 The “in principle” is important here, for this is not possible in our world currently.
 But suppose we develop the ability to transplant brains.
 (The thought-experiment that follows appears in McMahan, 429.)
 Recall that the whole-brain standard is generally thought to receive support from an organismic definition of death.
 But such a conception of human death, one could argue, only makes sense on the assumption that we are essentially human organisms (see discussion of the essence of human persons in section 2.1)—as some proponents explicitly acknowledge (see, e.g., Olson 1997).
 According to the present critique, the brain is merely a part of the organism.
 Suppose the brain were removed from one of us, and kept intact and functioning, perhaps by being transplanted into another, de-brained body.
 Bereft of mechanical assistance, the body from which the brain was removed would surely die.
 But this body was the living organism, one of us.
 So, although the original brain continues to function, the human being, one of us, would have died.
 Total brain failure, then, is not strictly necessary for human death.
 A possible rebuttal to this challenge from one who accepts that we are essentially organisms is to argue that the existence of a functioning brain is sufficient for the continued existence of the organism (van Inwagen 1990, 173–174, 180–181).
 If so, then in the imagined scenario the original human being would survive the brain transplant in a new body.
 Thus, the rebuttal concludes, it is false that a human being could die although her brain continued to live.

 Perhaps more threatening to the whole-brain approach is the growing empirical evidence that total brain failure is not sufficient for human death —assuming the latter is construed, as whole-brain advocates generally construe it, as the breakdown of organismic functioning mediated by the brain.
 Many of our integrative functions, according to the challenge, are not mediated by the brain and can therefore persist in individuals who meet whole-brain criteria for death by standard clinical tests.
 Such somatically integrating functions include homeostasis, assimilation of nutrients, detoxification and recycling of cellular wastes, elimination, wound healing, fighting of infections, and cardiovascular and hormonal stress responses to unanesthetized incisions (for organ procurement); in a few cases, brain-dead bodies have even gestated a fetus, matured sexually, or grown in size (Shewmon 2001; Potts 2001).
 It has been argued that most brain functions commonly cited as integrative merely sustain an existing functional integration, suggesting that the brain is more an enhancer than an indispensable integrator of bodily functions (Shewmon 2001).
+Moreover, several studies have demonstrated that most patients diagnosed as brain dead continue to exhibit some brain functions including the regulated secretion of vasopressin, a hormone critical to maintaining a body's balance of salt and fluid (Halevy 2001).
+This hormonal regulation is a brain function that represents an integrated function of the organism as a whole (Miller and Truog 2010).

 Another, related problem for the sufficiency of total brain failure for human death arises from reflection on locked-in syndrome.
 People with locked-in syndrome are conscious, and therefore alive, but completely paralyzed with the possible exception of their eyes.
 With intensive medical support they can live.
 The interesting fact for our purposes is that some patients with this syndrome exhibit no more somatic functioning integrated by the brain than some brain-dead individuals.
 Whatever integration of bodily functions remains is maintained by external supports and by bodily systems other than the brain, which merely preserves consciousness (Bartlett and Youngner 1988, 205–6).
 If total brain failure is supposed to be sufficient for death, and if this is true only because the former entails the loss of somatic functioning integrated by the brain, then the loss of those functions should also be sufficient for death.
 But these patients, who are clearly alive, show that this is not so.
 Either the whole-brain definition must be rejected or this particular reason for accepting the whole-brain approach must be rejected and some other good reason for accepting it found.